-For all the talk about AWS and how it continuously launches new services, it doesn’t seem very responsive to customer requests (Just take a look at this thread on the AWS discussion forum).
+For all the talk about AWS and how it continuously launches new services, it doesn’t seem very responsive to customer requests (Just take a look at this thread on the Amazon Web Services discussion forum).
 Datapath.io is.
 We have been getting requests for a feature to optimize VPC to VPC connections between AWS regions.
 So we decided to do something about it.

 In this blog, we are going look at the Inter Region Connect: a super easy way of connecting AWS VPCs across regions.